The Athens National Bank Of Athens

 Series of 1929 Type1 $10 National Bank Note

-The Athens National bank Of Athens also printed 590 sheets of Type1 1929 $20 national bank notes.
-This is a small print range, but it does not guarantee rarity.
+The Athens National Bank Of Athens also printed 282 sheets of Type1 1929 $20 national bank notes.
+That may sound like a very small number, and it is.
+However, when it comes to small size notes, that print range usually allows for a handful of survivors.
 Andrew Jackson is featured on the front of each 1929 $20 bill.
 Be sure to take note of the serial number on your specific bank note.
 If it is 000001 then you can expect a nice premium.
 There is a special market for serial number one bank notes.
 Of course, even if the number isn’t #1, it could still be collectible and have a high value just based on its condition and rarity alone.

 Series of 1929 Type1 $20 National Bank Note

-The Athens National bank Of Athens also printed 8,279 individual notes from the type2 1929 $10 national bank note series.
-This is a pretty typical print run for type2 national bank notes.
-Values will be across the board based on demand.
+The Athens National Bank Of Athens also printed 2,135 individual notes from the type2 1929 $10 national bank note series.
+That may seem like a high number, but remember that is total notes printed for the denomination, not sheets printed.
 The easiest way to spot the difference between type1 1929 $10 bills and 1929 type2 $10 bills is in the serial number.
 Type2 notes have a serial number that ends with a number.
 1929 type1 notes have a serial number that ends with the letter A. Generally speaking, these $10 bills are rarer than the earlier type1 issues.
 However, most collectors don’t pay more for that rarity because they look basically the same.

 Series of 1929 Type2 $10 National Bank Note

-The Athens National bank Of Athens also printed 1,568 individual notes from the type2 1929 $20 national bank note series.
-That may seem like a high number, but remember that is total notes printed for the denomination, not sheets printed.
+The Athens National Bank Of Athens also printed 588 individual notes from the type2 1929 $20 national bank note series.
+Type2 1929 national bank notes are already rare to begin with.
+A printing of less than 1,000 is especially low.
 One of the great things about 1929 type2 $20 national bank notes is that they really aren’t that old and some can be extremely rare.
 Until the big head $20 series started there really wasn’t much difference between something printed in 1929 and the same bill printed in 1993.
 We have bought some examples in the past few months that people just found in their change.

 Series of 1929 Type2 $20 National Bank Note